hazelcast/hazelcast-jet-reference-manual/docs/400_Hazelcast_Jet_101_-Word_Counting_Batch_Job/100_Modeling_Word_Count_in_terms_of_a_DAG.md

 will result in each processor observing almost all distinct words (entries taking space in its hashtable), but the counts will be partial and will need combining.
-The common strategy to reduce memory usage is to ensure that all occurences of the same word go to the same processor.
+The common strategy to reduce memory usage is to ensure that all occurrences of the same word go to the same processor.
 This is called "data partitioning" and in Jet we'll use a _partitioned edge_ between the tokenizer and the accumulator: